 In August 2016 I finished my Master of Science in Cognitive and Integrative Systems Neuroscience at the Department of Psychiatry and Psychotherapy in Marburg.
 I worked in the project PROTECT-AD and analyzed the connectivity between the neural correlates during fear extinction.
 In September 2020 I finished my PhD.
 My thesis was focussed on effective connectivity analyses regarding audiovisual integration of gestures and language in patients with schizophrenia.

 Straube, B., Wroblewski, A., Jansen, A., He, Y., 2018.
 The connectivity signature of co-speech gesture integration: The superior temporal sulcus modulates connectivity between areas related to visual gesture and auditory speech processing.
 Neuroimage 181, 539–549. doi:10.1016/J.NEUROIMAGE.2018.07.037

-Hollandt, M., Wroblewski, A., Yang, Y., Ridderbusch, I.C., Kircher, T., Hamm, A.O., Straube, B., & Richter, J. (accepted).
+Hollandt, M., Wroblewski, A., Yang, Y., Ridderbusch, I.C., Kircher, T., Hamm, A.O., Straube, B., & Richter, J. (2020).
 Facilitating translational science in anxiety disorders by adjusting extinction training in the laboratory to exposure-based therapy procedures (accepted).
 Translational Psychiatry.
 IF: 5.182